Grade 2/3: Two hiking options daily

 - charming mountain hotels in picturesque villages

-A wonderful route with fantastic views throughout the week and a real sense of journey as you head up the valley.
+A wonderful route, with fantastic views throughout the week, plenty of variety and a real sense of journey as you head up the valley.
 The route doesn’t just stick to the valley floor but gets up into the higher mountains.
 You’ll stay at small traditional Pyrenean villages with narrow winding streets and stone houses centred around medieval churches.

 The hotels have all been carefully chosen to give you an authentic Spanish experience and all are charming with great food and facilities.